anthonychaves/2019fa-project-anthonychaves/README.md

   * how to find python executable used by pipenv
   * how to use pipenv from pycharm for pipenv shell, also from command line

-* Python: writing a descriptor
-* Python: testing a descriptor
-* Python: Debugging a descriptor

-* git
-  * commands (init, add file, add directory, commit, commit message, branch, merge)
-  * branching workflows
-  * remote origin push fetch
-  * the --allow-unrelated-histories method is kind of an antipattern.

-* debugging
-  * execution (main) vs. testing
-  * breakpoints
-  * using debugger in pycharm
-  * inspecting variables
-  * watching expressions

 * dataframe: what is it?

-* testing
-  * pytest
-  * testing frameworks (UnitTest - which framework?)

-* Putting it all together: development mantra
-  * console/debugger
-  * write test: how do i call this?
-  * docstring, just write input types, semantic meaning, output type
-  * run test, watch it fail
-  * implement method, run test, watch it fail
-  * implement success, run test, watch it fail, because we haven't put the correct expected results in yet.
-  * copy actual to expected, if that's correct
-  * tests prove that it actually "works for me"
-  * commit test, code, and documentation to git
-  * move on to the next step